pminina01/readthedocs/Custom-extension-of-Logger-interface.md

 Logger.Log(Type wrapperType, LogEventInfo logEvent)
 ```

 The custom wrapper should provide its own Type as wrapperType, and then the callsite logic will not see the custom wrapper as being the origin of the log-statement.
-If extending the NLog Logger-interface without providing the correct `loggerType`, then [Callsite](Callsite-layout-renderer) will stop working.
+If extending the NLog Logger-interface without providing the correct `wrapperType`, then [Callsite](Callsite-layout-renderer) will stop working.